 The regulation of pharmacy technicians by the board is subject to the same sunset review that applies to the board and its functions in regulating the practice of pharmacy.

-Section 34 of the bill appropriates $139,486 from the division of professions and occupations cash fund to the department of regulatory agencies (DORA) to implement the bill, of which $15,545 is reappropriated to the department of law for legal services for DORA.
+$183,063 is appropriated from the division of professions and occupations cash fund to the department of regulatory agencies (DORA) to implement the act, of which $15,545 is reappropriated to the department of law for legal services for DORA.
 Additionally, $128,188 is appropriated from the Colorado bureau of investigation identification unit fund to the department of public safety for use by the biometric identification and records unit to perform criminal history record checks.